Mysterious Nvidia GPU Has 30 Percent Lead Over 2080 Ti

 Rumors are ablaze about Nvidia's upcoming Ampere graphics cards for gamers, with the most recent being about their stock cooler.
-Now, hardware detective Rogame has posted benchmark results of a new, unknown Nvidia graphics card showing it having a healthy performance lead over the RTX 2080 Ti, Nvidia's current flagship.
+Now, hardware detective Rogame has posted benchmark results of a new, unknown Nvidia graphics card, which appears to deliver a healthy performance lead over the RTX 2080 Ti, Nvidia's current flagship.

 * Performance numbers not confirmed by Tom's Hardware